 What do current trends tell us about the procurement function of the future?
 It is well documented that procurement needs to become more strategic and less tactical if it’s to deliver greater value to the business.
 But what does this mean in practice – and in a digital era?

-One interpretation is that less time should be spent acquiring, curating and analysing data and more time should be spent acting on the insights it provides to deliver outcomes.
+One interpretation is that less time should be spent acquiring, curating and analyzing data and more time should be spent acting on the insights it provides to deliver outcomes.
 The use of intelligent knowledge-capture tools that record not only decisions but the data and reasons behind why those decisions were taken can allow for more informed and scientific decision-making in the future.
 If technology can facilitate and automate the data collection, analysis and insight cycle, the obvious question is what will be the future purpose of a procurement function – beyond providing insight and foresight?

 Could we be on the cusp of businesses being able to self-serve their procurement needs in a way that individual consumers already do through e-commerce platforms today?

 Our survey findings suggest this is a very real possibility.
-Procurement functions already appear to recognise this shifting landscape with the improvement of customer experience well ahead of any other strategic priority over the next five years.
+Procurement functions already appear to recognize this shifting landscape with the improvement of customer experience well ahead of any other strategic priority over the next five years.
 Nearly a fifth (18%) of participating companies anticipate this to be their primary objective for 2023, while 40% rank it among their top three strategic considerations.
-This is followed by ensuring they have access to the right skillsets and maximising efficiencies across the supply chain.
+This is followed by ensuring they have access to the right skillsets and maximizing efficiencies across the supply chain.